locationtech/udig-platform/docs/user/en/Edit Menu.rst

 All Operations
 --------------

-Opens the `Operations dialog <Operations%20dialog.html>`_ allowing you to choose an operation to perform on the selected object.
+Opens the :doc:`Operations dialog` allowing you to choose an operation to perform on the selected object.

 The Operations dialog is used to list all operations, while a cut down list of operations provided